maestroaspect/mystreampro/README.md

 - **Ignorable Dialogs:** Addition of extra dialogs or notifications users don't want to see.

-- **Customizing Skin Parameter Values:** Adjustment of the default skin parameters to personalize the viewer's appearance.
+- **Custom Skin Parameter Values:** Adjustment of the default skin parameters to personalize the viewer's appearance.

-- **Customizing Cache Directory Location:** Designation of a new cache location to prevent conflicts with other Firestorm-based viewers.
+- **Custom Cache Directory Location:** Designation of a new cache location to prevent conflicts with other Firestorm-based viewers.

 - **Resource Updates:** Changes to image resources and other graphical elements for a better experience.